pycharming/lantern_aws/README.md

 and also add any preview builds of your binaries to this branch.
 Then, deploy from that branch using the usual `bin/update.py` script.

+### Redis
+Production and staging both have a pair of Redis servers.
+At any given time, only one member of each pair is acting as the master that serves requests from clients, while the other acts as a read-only slave replica.

+#### Production Redis

+* redis-donyc3-001 - Currently master
+* redis-donyc2-002 - Currently slave

+#### Staging Redis

+* redis-donyc3staging-001 - Currently master
+* redis-donyc3staging-002 - Currently slave

 ## Usage

 ### Before you start